TBARTA: Disbanding

 TBARTA was disbanded on December 31, 2023, after the governing board voted to do so unanimously.
 The reasons for the disbanding of the agency was due to a lack of state funding.
 According to Florida State Representative Jeff Holcomb, in a email to the Tampa Bay Times the representative said the agency had “unrealistic transportation options, like unmanned multi-passenger helicopters.”
 And that the agency “tried to gain access to CSX rail lines, which never materialized and we heard Hillsborough and the city of Tampa refuse to work with the authority.”
 The Florida House and Senate had bills to dismantle the agency at the time of the disbanding.
 The counties that contributed funds to the agency were reimbursed with the funds left in the TBARTA account which was estimated to be around $200,000.

+Although the agency ceased operations on December 31, 2023, its remaining invoices and bank accounts were scheduled to be closed out by March 31, 2024, with an option to extend the process through the end of the fiscal year on June 30, 2024.

+Ruth Steiner, a professor of urban and regional planning and director of the Center for Health and the Built Environment at the University of South Florida, emphasizes the continued need for a coordinated, region-wide transit plan for the Tampa Bay area, even if TBARTA is no longer active.

 Transit

 As of 2023, TBARTA does not operate any transit system, but the agency was discussing developing various modes of premium transit service, including express bus, bus rapid transit, light rail, and commuter rail.

 In 2017, The Florida Legislature renamed the organization to The Tampa Bay Area Regional Transit Authority.

 In November 2018, TBARTA's board approved the Regional Transit Feasibility Plan, with a focus on establishing a 41-mile, bus-rapid transit option connecting Wesley Chapel to St. Petersburg via Interstate 275.
 The project is designed to serve as a catalyst for other transit options designed to reduce congestion on roads.

-As of 2019, TBARTA managed a range of commuter services in the Tampa Bay region, designed to help commuters save money, reduce traffic congestion, and help the environment, These services include Vanpool, Carpool, BikeBuddy, a regional school commuter program, and an emergency ride home program.
+As of 2019, TBARTA managed a range of commuter services in the Tampa Bay region, designed to help commuters save money, reduce traffic congestion, and help the environment.
+These services include Vanpool, Carpool, BikeBuddy, a regional school commuter program, and an emergency ride home program.

+The agency’s vanpool program played a role in reducing emissions by decreasing traffic congestion in the Tampa Bay Region.
+In 2021, the program was credited with helping eliminate an estimated 4.2 million pounds of CO_{2} emissions.
+It was discontinued on December 31, 2023, following TBARTA’s dissolution.
+The service contract was formally terminated on the same day the organization ceased operations.